 What makes a person truly healthy?
 Being a yoga instructor who is obsessed with cookbooks, spreadsheets, and vegetables this subject comes up often as I’m cooking aromatic deliciousness in my work kitchen, feeding my friends vegan fare, teaching yoga, and constantly reading and trying new ways to improve my health.
 I like yoga, flexi-vegan eating, bicycling, fresh air, meditation, and good peeps in my life.
 One thing is fo’ sho’, it’s very personal.
 Way more personal than asking someone what they do for work or play.
 You cannot tell someone how they should eat or how they should exercise.
 You cannot think your way of eating is better than someone else’s.
 People will sense it and get that twitch in their eye.
 People seem to shudder at the tiniest thought that they can’t eat bacon, or whatever else it is that they are very loyal to that you aren’t eating.
 Tread lightly when discussing food my friends, people get crazy!
 Maybe it’s leftover from our feast or famine days.

 On that note, my friend Jesse is taking health to yet a whole new level.
 Jesse actually got blood work done before embarking on the Paleo Diet this last week.
 He is one of the most active people I know, and I really appreciate the way he’s embarking on his adventure so I asked him to share it on my blog.
 I am going to do the same, get blood work, kick up the vegan diet, and see how it fares in comparison to the Paleo way of eating.
-Interesting it shall be.
+Interesting it shall be, learn why these vitamin b12 patches are ideal as a healthy daily supplement.

 Jesse’s Paleo Experiment – Week 1